afriteknz/k8s-infrastructure/README.md

 - Interwoven bash scripts that were difficult to troubleshoot.
 - Virtualization, which helped create isolated environments to some extent.

-Time went by (2010 to todate), I worked in various capacities as a Linux Administrator (2010 - 2012), NOC Engineer(2012 - 2015), Systems Engineer (2015-2017), Team Lead cloud (2017 to 2022) for 3 different Internet Service Providers (ISPs).
+Over the years (from 2010 to the present day), I worked in various capacities as a Linux Administrator (2010 - 2012), NOC Engineer(2012 - 2015), Systems Engineer (2015-2017), Team Lead cloud (2017 to 2022) for 3 different Internet Service Providers (ISPs).

  In 2022, I made the decision to immigrate from Zimbabwe to New Zealand, where I secured a position as a Senior Cloud Engineer, and I have been in this role since then.